robotlegs-sharp/robotlegs-sharp-framework/docs/platforms/Unity.md

 We've included the Modularity Extension.

-We've added a UnityStateWatcher, which moniters the context view to know when it has initalized or been destroyed.
+We've added a UnityStateWatcher, which monitors the context view to know when it has initalized or been destroyed.

 We've added View and EventView classes, to easily extend and to be Mediated.